MaryamRani08/computer-vision-coursework/group-assignments/exercise-1-box-detection/README.md

 # Exercise 1: Box Detection using RANSAC and Image Processing

-## Type
+This assignment was completed as part of my Computer Vision coursework at FAU.

-Group assignment
+## Task Summary

-## Description
+The goal was to detect a box from distance images and point cloud data using image processing and a custom RANSAC-based plane detection pipeline.

-This exercise focuses on box detection using RANSAC and image processing techniques.
+## My Work

-## Files
+- loaded and visualized amplitude, distance, and point cloud data
-- `exercise-01.pdf` — assignment instructions
+- implemented plane fitting with RANSAC
-- code files — implementation
+- extracted floor and box top planes
-- `data/` — input data used for the exercise
+- estimated box dimensions
-- `results/` — output images or results
+- visualized results